 Measuring Carbon Footprint/Emission

 Greenhouse gases have a negative impact on our environment.
 That is why we are committed to implementing company-wide carbon-emission-measuring and verification practices.
 This is essential to make our plants more sustainable and establish a baseline for future reduction goals.
-Since 2008, we have been measuring our carbon footprint on an annual basis at our ready-mix plants in California and Texas.
+Since 2008, we have been measuring our carbon footprint on an annual basis at our ready-mix plants in California, Texas and New Jersey.
 This has been done by a certified third party in compliance with WRI protocol standards.
-Increasingly, more USC regional plants are evaluating and supporting the process.
+Increasingly, more U.S. Concrete regional plants are evaluating and supporting the process.

 Monitoring and Controlling Air Emission

 Controlling air quality helps to maintain good relationships with our local communities and protects the environment.
 That is why we ensure that we operate in compliance with air-quality standards and have plans in place to reduce and control emissions into the air.
 We utilize high-efficiency filtration systems for sandblasting, apply moisture barriers to non-paved storage yards annually, and monitor cement and fly ash emissions via air pressure differential devices.